niki-mardari/G-Cacher/README.md

 The Saved Locations feature allows the device to record a location and send it to the backend as an asset.

-On the frontend, the user can view the saved location on a Leaflet map and add useful metadata.
+On the frontend, the saved point can be shown on a Leaflet map and given extra information such as a name, category, and description.

-Example saved asset categories:
+Example asset categories include:

 * Parked car
 * Pipe